zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

        .. type:: string
           :required: true

      - The description of the payment you're creating.
-This will be shown to the consumer on their card or bank statement when possible.
+This will be shown to your customer on their card or bank statement when possible.
 We truncate the description automatically according to the limits of the used payment method.
 The description is also visible in any exports you generate.